wp-plugins/woocommerce-ajax-filters/readme.txt

 * Slider, radio or checkbox
 * No spamming with widgets in admin, 1 widget - multiple instances
 * Filter visibility by product category.
 Different categories pages = different ( + global ) filters.
 One shop for everything
-* Filter box height limit with scroller themes added
+* Filter box height limit with scroll themes
-* Wordking great with cutom widget area
+* Working great with custom widget area
 * Unlimited filters by product attributes

 == Installation ==